zifn/CS289_Coltrims_ML/README.md

 ## Summary

-This code base implements an analysis of COLd Target Recoil Ion Momentum Spectroscopy (COLTRIMS) scattering data by clustering measurments into potential molecular states.
+This codebase implements an analysis of COLd Target Recoil Ion Momentum Spectroscopy (COLTRIMS) scattering data by clustering measurments into potential molecular states.
 We determine the fitness of the clustering by fitting each cluster to an angular distribution and calculating the cross entry between clustering label and predicted fitting label.
 The data analyzed in the final report was graciously provided by the [Atomic, Molecular, and Optical Sciences group](http://amo-csd.lbl.gov/home.php) at LBNL and has not yet been published.
 Thus it cannot be shared.
-Instead we provide a randomly generated dataset 'RANDOM_DATASET.dat' so that our code can be tested.
+Instead we provide a randomly generated dataset 'synthetic.dat' so that our code can be tested.

 Analysis file is 'analysis.py' with source files found in 'src/' and testing files found in 'src/tests/'.